Parasocial interaction: Celebrity endorsements and advertising

 Advertising and marketing can use media personas to increase brand awareness, keep media users engaged, and increase purchase intention by seeking out attractive media personas.
 If media personas show that they are interested in and engage in rewarding interactions with media users, then if the media user likes the persona they will reciprocate interactions and over time form a parasocial relationship with them.

 In this social media era, media users are able to have interactions with the media persona that are more intimate, open, reciprocal, and frequent.
 More media personas are using social media platforms for personal communication, revealing their personal lives and thoughts to consumers.
 The more frequent and conversational that the media persona self discloses via social media results in media users feeling high levels of intimacy, loyalty, and friendship.
 Media users know that the chances of receiving a direct message or getting a retweet from a celebrity are highly unlikely, but the possibility gives fans a sense of intimacy and adds authenticity to one-sided parasocial relationships with their favorite personas.

 Celebrity endorsements are so effective with purchase intention because parasocial relationships form such an influential bond of trust.
 The acceptance and trustworthiness that the media user feels towards the media persona is carried over into the brand that is being promoted.
 Media users feel that they understand media personas and appreciate their values and motives.
 This accumulation of time and knowledge acquired of the media persona translates into feelings of loyalty, which can then influence their attitudes, voting decisions, prejudices, change their ideas about reality, willingness to donate, and purchasing advertised products.
 Celebrities and popular social media personalities who engage in social media endorsements are referred to as influencers.

+Politics

+Through parasocial relationships, politicians seeking to hold office may utilize these relationships to appeal to their voting base and any potential new voters.
+With the rise of social media being used during campaigns, these politicians now have the opportunity to engage in more personal types of communication with voters.
+These parasocial interactions between voters and candidates can also be vital in predicting particular political support in various national elections.
+Voters are starting to feel more connected to candidates who at a glance appear to understand their hardships.
+When looking at someone like then-candidate Donald Trump in 2016, there was a study that showed those who had already formed parasocial bonds with Trump from his reality TV career were more likely to support him for president than those that did not.
+Trump was able to make himself appear more authentic which increased the number of parasocial relationships formed by his voters.
+However, the tendency to form parasocial relationships was not designated to just one party.
+Both the Democratic and Republican parties attempt to connect with fans on a more personal basis during election periods.
+As a result, all high-profile politicians regardless of their party may be subject to parasocial relationships from their voters and supporters.